afterxleep/afterxleep.github.io/_posts/2020-08-03-redux-like-architecture-with-swiftui-middleware.md

 ![](/assets/posts/2020-08-03-redux-like-architecture-with-swiftui-middleware/files.png)

 ## Implementing our Middleware
-The animalMiddleware will receive a copy of the current State, an Action and a Dispatcher function.
-We will be using the new service we’ve created, to fetch an animal, and then simply dispatch a new Action with the name when it becomes available.
+The animalMiddleware will receive a copy of the current State and an Action and returns a Publisher.
+We will be using the new service we’ve created, to fetch an animal, and generate a new Action, that will be sent back for dispatch.

 #### AnimalMiddleware.swift
 ``` swift